About Joost Maglev

 Joost started liking music and playing instruments at a very young age.
 In his grammar school years Joost chose the bass guitar as his main instrument and played bass in various school bands and projects.
 Also after school he continued to do so.

-Joost is still active in many bands.
+Joost was active in many bands.
 From 2007 to 2009 he played in Japanese pop cover band Slightly Spring, and from 2007 to 2011 he was the bassist, backing vocalist and co-songwriter in Galanor.
-Since 2011 he is a member of Equisa, who have a debut album out called Strange Release, and are currently working on their second album.
+Since 2011 he is a member of Equisa, who have a debut album out called Strange Release and an EP called Be.